Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-The previous observations motivate us to introduce a modified K62 theory for the circulation (\enquote{mK62} in the following), where the most relevant singular structures are not vortex filaments but structures of higher fractal dimension.
+The previous observations motivate us to introduce a modified OK62 theory for the circulation (\enquote{mOK62} in the following), where the most relevant singular structures are not vortex filaments but structures of higher fractal dimension.
 To check this idea, we adapt the She--Lévêque model $\tauSL(p)$ [Eq.~\eqref{eq:she-leveque}] by setting $\Dinf=2.2$ instead of $1$.
 The chosen dimensionality exactly corresponds to the monofractal fit obtained by \citet{Iyer2019a} and \citet{Muller2021} for the high-order circulation moments ($p > 3$) in classical and quantum turbulence, and, as suggested in the former work, it may be linked to the effect of wrinkled vortex sheets.
+Note that, for large $p$, our mOK62 model simplifies to $\lambda_p \approx \frac{10}{9} p + (3 - \Dinf)$, which is equivalent to the monofractal fit by \citet{Iyer2019a}.
 In Fig.~\ref{fig:exponents}, it is shown that the adapted model matches strikingly well the anomalous exponents of circulation both in the turbulent and in the disordered cases for $p>3$ (dashed lines), while for $p<3$ there are some deviations.